 When you are growing any plant in pots or any other container, you are growing it in artificial conditions, so you have to provide it with everything that mother earth would naturally provide it.

-So, let’s see what does Sontakka Plant requires to stay healthy and bless you with beautiful flowers.
+So, let’s see what Sontakka Plant requires to stay healthy and bless you with beautiful flowers.

 Optimal Potting Soil For Sontakka Plant

-The first and the most important part in Sontakka Plant Care is its potting soil.
+The first and most important part of Sontakka Plant Care is its potting soil.

 The potting soil you make for Sontakka needs to be fast draining but should also be able to hold moisture.